isw-kudos/kudos-docs/docs/boards/msgraph/teams-on-prem.md

     ![example](/assets/msgraph/teams/add-app.png)

-1. Kudos Boards personal will now open
+1. Huddo Boards personal will now open

     Copy the App ID from the URL.
 We will use this shortly.